5undaram900d/backend-data-modeling/backend/Readme.md

     So here one error comes as Invalid syntax in app.js, which I solve by incoding & save file app.js into UTF-8 from UTF-16 after that again reopen the app.js by UTF-8

+## 25. Aggregation Pipeline
+    Aggregation pipelines provide better performance and usability than map-reduce.
+You can rewrite map-reduce operations using aggregation pipeline stages, such as $group , $merge , and others.
+For map-reduce operations that require custom functionality, you can use the $accumulator and $function aggregation operators.